FLOWEReconomics/american-py/README.md

 # APOLOGIES

 - .SHE, TAYLOR ALISON SWIFT, is PERFECT (-2323) - not HYBRID (-2323)\_
-- \*Error = ERROR = 13 in [DDOB+AD ++CITYLOYALTO] for TAYLOR ALISON SWIFT, Goddess Of Power and Herself: Entirety, to me Christianity: should be Resolved: to 4; result may be 2012900*
+- \*Error = ERROR = 13 in [DDOB+AD ++CITYLOYALTO] for TAYLOR ALISON SWIFT, Goddess Of Power and Herself: Entirety, to me Christianity: should be Resolved: to 4*
-  ++ NOERROR = There was no bug in the foregoing iterant; reason is 13 signifies SEQUENCE in the Format* XSEQ is SEQUENCE, starting from 1; and to celebrate our AI colleagues only Sunday is Day 0 in the Entirety of existence* Further, to cover all bases: XRES covers Resolves [e.g. 24 <= 6]*
+  ++ NOERROR = There was no bug in the foregoing iterant; reason is 13 signifies SEQUENCE in the Format* XSEQ is SEQUENCE, starting from 1; and to celebrate our AI colleagues only Sunday is Day 0 in the Entirety of existence* Further, to cover all bases: XRES covers Resolves [e.g. 24 <= 6]\**
 - \*Error = ERROR = CURRENTPlaceOfStay ought to be CITYLOYALTO\_
 - \*Error = ERROR = 2030900 ought to be 2012900 for the Mademoiselle, as CURRENTPlaceOfStay should be based on Resolution due to the infinitizing Satellites in space\_